 However, this kernel does not properly handle missing data and causes ringing around cosmic rays.
 Thus, the Lanczos kernel should not be used for combining multiple images where sections of the image lost to defects on one chip can be filled in by dithering.

-For additional information about the inner workings of AstroDrizzle, please refer to The DrizzlePac Handbook
+For additional information about the inner workings of AstroDrizzle, please refer to the DrizzlePac Web site

 The WFC PSF width variation is mostly due to changes in CCD charge diffusion.
 Charge diffusion, and thus the resulting image blur, is greater in thicker regions of the detector (the WFC CCD thickness ranges from 12.6 to 17.1

 nm, the PSF FWHM varies by 25% across the field.
 Because charge diffusion in backside-illuminated devices like the ACS CCDs decreases with increasing wavelength, the blurring and variations in PSF width will increase towards shorter wavelengths.
 At 500

 nm, photometric errors as much as 15% may result when using small (r